xyfir/annotate/react/README.md

 View annotations inserted into content from [xyAnnotations](annotations.xyfir.com) using React components.

-In its current format, this package requires [react-md](https://github.com/mlaursen/react-md).
+In its current form, this package requires [react-md](https://github.com/mlaursen/react-md).
 This means there are additional things you will need to import and build in order for this to work properly.
 You must import: 1) the react-md styles; 2) the Material Icons font; 3) The Roboto font; 4) this package (`@xyfir/annotate-react`).
 See the [examples](#examples) for more info.

 # API